 \subsection{Synthetic Data}

-\quad \ We carried out a series of numerical experiments to showcase the robustness of the proposed algorithm.
-In this subsection, we solely concentrate on the experiments involving large-scale data.
-The large-scale classification data are generated from the distributions $N(\bm \mu_+,\Sigma)$ and $N(\bm \mu_-,\Sigma)$, respectively, where $\bm \mu_+=(1,\dots,1,0,\dots,0)^\top$ with the first 10 elements being 1 and the rest being 0, $\bm \mu_-=(-1,\dots,-1,0,\dots,0)^\top$ with the first 10 elements being -1 and the rest being 0, and the covariance matrix is
+\quad \ In this subsection,we focus on large-scale synthetic data experiments to systematically examine the core computational properties of the algorithm.
+The synthetic data are assumed to be generated from two normal distributions, $N(\mu_+, \Sigma)$ and $N(\mu_-, \Sigma)$, where the mean vectors are defined as $\mu_+ = (1, \ldots, 1, 0, \ldots, 0)^\top$ with the first 10 entries being 1 and the remaining entries 0, and $\mu_- = (-1, \ldots, -1, 0, \ldots, 0)^\top$ with the first 10 entries being -1 and the rest 0.
+The covariance matrix takes the block-diagonal form:

-Here, $\bm {\Sigma}_{10}^*$ is a $10 \times 10$ matrix with all diagonal elements being 1 and the rest being $\rho<1$.
-Note that the larger $\rho$ implies the higher correlation between the first 10 features of the input data.
-This data has been used in \cite{Liang2024LinearizedAD} for SVMs.
-Here, we implement our experiments on $\rho=0.5$.
-Clearly, the first 10 features play a key role on the classification boundary.
-For this example, the Bayes classifier is $F=\sum_{j=1}^{10}x_j$.
-To further demonstrate the stability of the proposed algorithm, we added noise in a manner similar to that described in \cite{Wu2025MultiLA}.
-The labels of the noise points are chosen from $\{ +, - \} $ with equal probability.
-The positions of these noised points are generated from Gaussian distribution $N(\bm \mu_n,\bm \Sigma_n)$ with $\bm \mu_n=(0,0, \dots,0)^\top$ and $\bm \Sigma_n=\bm \Sigma$.
-These noised points affect the labels around the boundary and the level of the noise is controlled by the ratio of the noise data in the training set, denoted by $\alpha (\%)$.
-Note that the noise does not change the Bayes classifier, but it can affect the result of estimated classifier.
-Here we fix $\alpha$ at $20\%$.
-We set the number of training samples to \(n = 200000\) and \(n = 500000\), the number of testing samples to \(m = 1000000\), and the data dimensions (\(p\)) to 500 and 1000.
+where $\Sigma^*_{10}$ is a $10 \times 10$ matrix whose diagonal entries are all 1 and off-diagonal entries are $\rho < 1$.
+Note that a larger $\rho$ indicates stronger correlation among the first 10 features.
+This data-generation scheme simulates a "sparse block structure" commonly encountered in high-dimensional classification problems: only the first 10 features truly contribute to the classification decision, and they exhibit a certain degree of correlation, while the remaining features are irrelevant noise.
+In our experiments, we fix $\rho = 0.5$.
+To further evaluate the robustness of the proposed algorithm, we inject label noise into the training data following the approach described in \cite{Wu2025MultiLA}.
+The labels of noise points are randomly selected from $\{+, -\}$ with equal probability, and their positions are generated from a Gaussian distribution $N(\mu_n, \Sigma_n)$ with $\mu_n = (0,0,\ldots,0)^\top$ and $\Sigma_n = \Sigma$.
+These noisy points primarily affect the labeling of samples near the decision boundary.
+The noise level is controlled by the proportion $\alpha\;(\%)$ of noisy samples in the training set.
+In this study, we set $\alpha = 20\%$.

-The true coefficients under consideration exhibit sparse blockiness.
-Here, we employ our parallel algorithm, named PADMM, to load SFL-SVM for data training.
-Other parallel algorithms for large-scale SVM computation are presented in \cite{Guan2020AnEP} and \cite{Wu2025ParallelAA}.
-As described in \cite{Wu2025ParallelAA}, the parallel SVM algorithm in \cite{Guan2020AnEP} is referred to as QPADM-salck, while the two in \cite{Wu2025ParallelAA} are named QPADM-slack(GB) and M-QPADM-slack(GB).
-Table \ref{tab7} records the averaged results of 100 runs.
-Abbreviations in the table: CT for computation time, CAR for classification accuracy rate, NI for the number of iterations, and NTSF for the number of true selected features.
-A more detailed analysis follows.